glasserc/elm-form-result/README.md

 type.
 The user will probably try to edit these fields to correct the errors.
-Until we validate again, we don't know whether the new field values are still bad or not, and it leads to a bad user experience to tell the user that the errors are bad if they might not be.
+Until we validate again, we don't know whether the new field values are still bad or not, and it leads to a bad user experience to tell the user that the field contents are bad if they might not be.
 So as we update our form type fields, we also want to erase the corresponding form error type fields.

 As the user corrects all the fields, eventually we end up in a state where although we have `Just errors`, but no field in `errors` is